Circuit Theory for Chemical Reaction Networks: Chemical Modules

 for the (orange) module~$\lmc$;

 for the (purple) module~$\lme$; and

 for the (red) module~$\lmf$.

 Note that a chemical module $\module$ with $\nterminalm$ terminal species can have a maximum of $\nterminalm-1$ (linearly independent) emergent cycles and, therefore, effective reactions.
 This is analogous to the fact that an electronic component with $\nterminalm$ contacts can have at most $\nterminalm-1$ independent electrical currents at steady state~\cite{Freitas2021a}.
-This follows directly from mass conservation in CRNs or electric charge conservation in electronic circuits.
+This follows directly from the existence of at least one conservation law, namely, mass conservation law in CRNs or electric charge conservation law in electronic circuits.
 The existence of additional conservation laws (involving the terminal species in CRNs or the contacts in electronic circuits) reduces the number of emergent cycles.
-In the case of electronic circuits, the only kind of conserved quantity is the electric charge, and the only way to have additional conserved quantities beyond the total charge is for a component to consist of smaller subcomponents that do not interchange any charge (although they might still influence each other).
-This is not the case for CRNs, where conserved quantities (involving the terminal species) can be more complicated~\cite{Polettini2014,Rao2016}.
-They are called moieties and correspond to parts of (or entire) molecules that are not modified by the chemical reactions.
-Mathematically they correspond to left-null vectors of the full stoichiometric matrix $\matSM$ of a module that are not left-null vectors of the stoichiometric matrix $\matSQM$ for the internal species.
-It can be seen that if $\nbrokenm$ and $\nemerm$ are the number of independent conserved quantities and emergent cycles, respectively, then $\nbrokenm+\nemerm=\nterminalm$~\cite{Rao2016}.
+In the case of electronic circuits, the only kind of conservation law is the charge, and the only way to have additional conservation laws beyond that of the total charge is for a component to consist of smaller subcomponents that do not interchange any charge (although they might still influence each other).
+This is not the case for CRNs, where conservation laws (involving the terminal species) can be more complicated~\cite{Polettini2014,Rao2016}.
+They identify parts of (or entire) molecules, named moieties, that are not modified by the chemical reactions.
+Mathematically, they correspond to left-null vectors of the full stoichiometric matrix $\matSM$ of a module whose restrictions to the internal species are not left-null vectors of the stoichiometric matrix $\matSQM$ for the internal species.
+It can be seen that if $\nbrokenm$ and $\nemerm$ are the number of independent conservation laws and emergent cycles, respectively, then $\nbrokenm+\nemerm=\nterminalm$~\cite{Rao2016}.
+This, together with the existence of at least one conservation law (mass conservation law in CRNs or charge conservation in electronic circuits), explains why the number of emergent cycles is at most $\nterminalm-1$.
+Note that these conservation laws are said to be broken because they define quantities that are only conserved in the closed system (CRNs~\cite{Rao2016} or electronic circuits~\cite{Freitas2021a}).